jpartain89/Software-Install-Guides/docs/macOS/Download-Xcode-with-wget.rst

 How To
 ------

-1. First, you'll need to login to the developer portal at `Beta Xcode Download <xcode-beta>`
+1. First, you'll need to login to the developer portal at `Beta Xcode Download`_

 2. You'll want to copy the download link for whichever Xcode version you are wanting/have access to.

    #. start the download, then cancel it
    #.
 Then, go to your browser's "downloads" page, where you can copy the specific download URL

 3. You'll need to download the cookies specifically for Apple's Developer Webpage, after you've logged in.
 I don't think Safari has an extension for downloading cookies, but I know Google Chrome has a few.
-I personally used `cookies.txt <cookie-chrome>`_.
+I personally used Chromes Cookies.

-As `Codesd's Blog Post <codesd-post>`_  put it:
+As `Codesds Blog Post`_  put it:

     I in no way endorse this product and many other solutions in different browsers should work just as well.